wp-plugins/groupdocs-documents-annotation/readme.txt

 = Installing the plugin =

-1. Upload the entire `groupdocs-documents-annotation` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `groupdocs-annotation` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.
 3. Done.